open-telemetry/opentelemetry-ruby/adapters/all/README.md

 ## Releasing

-Releasing opentelemetry-adapters-all currently requires bumping the versions for all instrumentation adapters and pushing them to rubygems.org first.
-Because of this, opentelemetry-adapters-all must be the last gem to be published in the release process.
+Releasing opentelemetry-adapters-all requires that all gems it depends on exist on rubygems.org before publishing it.
+Because of this, it must be the last gem to be published in the release process.

 ## How can I get involved?